-Students may be dismissed from the social work programs for any one of the following reasons:
+Students may be dismissed from the SWRK programs for any one of the following reasons:

-1. Students who are placed on probation and whose GPA falls below 2.75 in any subsequent semester may be recommended for dismissal unless they can provide reasons for their substandard performance, and unless they can demonstrate their capacity to meet minimum standards of performance in the future.

-2. Students whose performance in a field placement is unsatisfactory may be recommended for dismissal from the program.

-3. When seeking a field placement, students who are rejected for placement by three or more agencies for reasons that relate to their appropriateness or their readiness for placement may be recommended for dismissal from the program.

-4. Students whose general performance is viewed as nonprofessional may be recommended for dismissal from the BSW Social Work Programs.
+- Students who are placed on probation and whose cumulative HPU GPA falls below 2.0 in any subsequent semester may be recommended for dismissal unless they can provide reasons for their substandard performance, and unless they can demonstrate their capacity to meet minimum standards of performance in the future. - 2.
+Students whose performance in a field placement is unsatisfactory may be recommended for dismissal from the program. - 3.
+When seeking a field placement, students who are rejected for placement by three or more agencies for reasons that relate to their appropriateness or their readiness for placement may be recommended for dismissal from the program. - 4.
+Students whose general performance is viewed as nonprofessional may be recommended for dismissal from the BSW/SWRK Program.